HarvardMapCollection/seaAtlasExplorer/project_documentation.md

 The application also relies on PHP for its operation.
 It was built in a local environment with PHP 5.5 and a server environment with PHP 5.3, and should work reliably with either.

 The application has been developed with a git version control system in place, and currently exists both locally and (privately) on BitBucket.org.

+The interface was tested on users throughout the last month of its development.
+These kind folks provided essential feedback on the site's design, and ranged from an experienced scholar to an undergraduate student.